dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/ensure-the-selected-row-in-a-child-table-correct.md

 ---
 title: "How to ensure the selected row in a child table remains at the correct position"
-description: "Learn about how to ensure the selected row in a child table remains at the correct position" ms.date: "06/08/2022"
+description: "Learn about how to ensure the selected row in a child table remains at the correct position." ms.date: "06/08/2022"
 dev_langs:
   - "csharp"